qmayo/react-timer/README.md

 # ReactTimer

-This project is under construction; come back later!
+This project is under construction.
+An incomplete version may be found at https://react-cubing-timer.netlify.app/.